Dalai Lama's escape from China

-In March 1959, the 14th Dalai Lama escaped from China, together with members of his family and his government.
+In March 1959, the 14th Dalai Lama escaped from Tibet, together with members of his family and his government.
 They fled the Chinese authorities, who were suspected of wanting to detain him.
 From Lhasa, the Tibetan capital, the Dalai Lama and his entourage travelled southwards to Tawang in India, where he was welcomed by the Indian authorities.

 Background

-Following the end of the Qing Dynasty, the 13th Dalai Lama declared the independence of Tibet in 1913.
-This independence was contested by the Chinese Government in Beijing who in October 1950 invaded Tibet and seized most of its territory in a military campaign of about two weeks.
+Following the end of the Qing dynasty, the 13th Dalai Lama declared the independence of Tibet in 1913.
+This independence was contested by the Chinese government in Beijing which in October 1950, invaded Tibet and seized most of its territory in a military campaign of about two weeks.
 In the Seventeen Point Agreement of 1951, China and Tibet settled for a return of Tibet under the authority of the Chinese government, but also agreed that Tibet would maintain autonomy.
 This status quo was challenged by the Chinese government which had installed virtual Chinese control over large areas which were supposed to be ruled by the Tibetan authorities.
 The Tibetans appealed to the United Nations, urging them to facilitate negotiations with China, a demand which they later repealed in the hope China and Tibet could find a solution independently.

 Siege of Lhasa

 By 10 March 1959, the Chinese military forces had surrounded Lhasa, the Tibetan capital.
 The same day, the Dalai Lama received an invitation to attend a Chinese dance show from the Chinese military officer Zhang Jingwu.
-This was followed by a demand to come to the Chinese military headquarters without any accompanying bodyguards nor soldiers.
+This was followed by a demand to come to the Chinese military headquarters without any accompanying bodyguards or soldiers.
 The Tibetan government worried that the Chinese planned to arrest the then 23-year old Dalai Lama.
 After this, large crowds surrounded the Potala and Norbulingka palace in protest at the Chinese authorities and demanded the Dalai Lama should not follow the invitation.
 Subsequently, the Tibetan State Oracle was consulted about what should be done which suggested the Dalai Lama should stay and negotiate with the Chinese authorities.
 The Dalai Lama was not sure whether to trust this result and made his own divination, then consulted the Oracle twice more.
 The second consultation produced the same result, but when the Oracle was consulted for a third time, it urged the Dalai Lama to flee the same night.
 According to the Dalai Lama, the Oracle's prophecy was followed by the shelling of the gardens of the Norbulingka.